Skip to content

 Masters Swim

-Participants must register with US Masters swimming at www.usms.org.
-The Membership is $52 for the calendar year, which includes the US Masters and MN Masters registration fees.
-Fee is prorated depending on time of year you register.
-Swim workouts available upon request.
-Summer dates: June 3 - August 30 *Pool closed July 3 & 4???
-Monday, Wednesday & Friday: 5 - 6:15 am Aquatic fitness punch cards may be purchased at the pool or online.
-Valid for one year and good for Lap Swim & Master Swim!
-Adult Prices: (Free with Orono Activities Center membership) 20 Punches: $120 10 Punches: $60 5 Punches: $30 Per Visit: $8 Senior Prices: (Free with Orono Activities Center membership) 20 Punches: $108 10 Punches: $54 5 Punches: $27 Per Visit: $7 Pick up a monthly pool calendar from the literature rack outside the Community Education Office, at the Orono Activities Center or look online at oronoschools.org and click on Community Education > Aquatics.
+U.S.M.S. is a national membership nonprofit that provides membership benefits to nearly 60,000 Masters swimmers across the country.
+It provides direct support to Masters Swimming clubs and workout groups.
+Structure and organization of USMS programs vary and are driven by factors such as pool availability, instructor or coach availability, community support, and finances.
+Coaches write workouts and provide feedback and instruction.
+Participants must register with US Masters Swimming at usms.org.
+The membership fee includes the US Masters and MN Masters registration fees.
+Orono's West Metro Masters Swim Team Dates: September 3 - December 31 (No programming on 10/17, 11/28, 12/24 or 12/26) Monday, Wednesday & Friday - 5 - 6:15 am Fitness punch cards may be purchased at the pool or online.
+Valid for six months and good for Lap Swim and Master Swim.
+Adult Prices: (Free with Activities Center membership) 20 Punches: $120 10 Punches: $60 5 Punches: $30 Per Visit: $8 Senior Prices: (Free with Activities Center membership) 4 month unlimited (September - December): $120 20 Punches: $108 10 Punches: $54 5 Punches: $27 Per Visit: $7 Pick up a monthly pool calendar outside the Community Education Office, at the Orono Activities Center or look online at oronoschools.org and click Community Education > Aquatics.
 The pool schedule is subject to change.

 • Michael Lokner (flickr) (CC BY 2.0)